• Nepal Trekking Planner

 The site was rediscovered in 1895 when a German archaeologist came upon Asoka’s Pillar, identified by its inscription.
 Records made by the Chinese pilgrim

-Fa Xian were also used in the process of identifying this religiously acclaimed site.
-Lumbini was designated a UNESCO World Heritage Site in 1997.
+Fa Xian was also used to identify this religiously acclaimed site.
+In 1997, Lumbini was designated a UNESCO World Heritage Site.

 Maya Devi Temple.